moodynooby/Quantum-Translate/readme.md

 **How are the pages translated?**

-The pages are translated using the Google or Yandex or Bing translation engine (you choose).
+The pages are translated any of the major translation engine

 **And how's my privacy?**